 This question will be answered by your organisation’s appetite to upskilling or acquired new skills, as well as your ability to hire or enhance these capabilities with external partners.

 With the rapid growth in cloud-led services, there is already a huge gap in the market around qualified talent with hands-on operational expertise across areas like architecture, design and technical support.
-Collaborating with external partners can help you plug any gaps, while also reducing costs and enabling a faster route to market, as you can tap into the skills and talent of others where necessary.
+Collaborating with an external cloud services provider can help you plug any gaps, while also reducing costs and enabling a faster route to market, as you can tap into the skills and talent of others where necessary.

-With a strong understanding of which cloud environment is best aligned to your business needs and an effective cloud migration strategy in place, you’ll be well placed to take advantage of the many benefits of cloud computing.
+With a strong understanding of which cloud environment is best aligned to your business needs and an effective cloud migration strategy in place, you’ll be well placed to take advantage of the many benefits of your cloud transformation.